stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 that they will be applied regardless of the contained Clarity code.
-While the Clarity code can have its own statements that implement _de-facto_ post-conditions, the act of placing post-conditions on the originating account's assets outside the code body guarantees that they will always be run.
+While the Clarity code can have its own statements that implement _de-facto_ post-conditions, the act of placing post-conditions on the originating account's assets outside the code body guarantees that they will always be run, and will always be unambiguous to anyone inspecting the transaction.
 Second, by treating them as a separate field, we make it much easier for wallet developers to encode them -- namely, the wallet does not need to consider or even access the Clarity code body to process post-conditions.
 Third, encoding post-conditions